-The Professional Master’s Program is aimed at helping professionals and full-time students further their electrical engineering education and train them for enhanced careers in technology.
+The Professional Master’s Program is aimed at helping professionals and full-time students further their electrical and computer engineering education and train them in cutting-edge and industry-relevant topics.
 Classes meet in the evening and students can study either full-time or part-time.
 Typically, the program can be completed in one-and-a-half to three years.

-Students study with world-class researchers and industry professionals in courses designed to prepare graduates as industry leaders.
-Students interested in pursuing research credits, a master’s thesis or a Ph.D. are encouraged to consider the daytime graduate programs.
+Students study with world-class researchers and industry professionals in a curriculum designed to prepare graduates to become industry leaders.
+Students interested in pursuing a master’s thesis or a Ph.D. are encouraged to consider the daytime graduate programs.

 The part-time curriculum typically takes nine academic quarters (three calendar years) to complete.
 Students generally take a four-credit course plus a one-credit seminar each quarter, for a total of five credits per quarter.